-1. Disclosure to the University - Disclosure forms should be submitted to the CVIP or the Vice Chancellor for Research.
+- Disclosure to the University Disclosure forms should be submitted to the CVIP or the Vice Chancellor for Research.
 The Vice Chancellor for Research and the CVIP will exchange copies of all disclosure forms that each receives.
 The Vice Chancellor for Research will also make available to the campus Office of Grants and Contracts appropriate information to permit required disclosures to research sponsors (e.g., federal agencies).
 The CVIP will make available appropriate disclosure forms.
-The treatment of different categories of Intellectual Property is set forth below.

-a.
-Intellectual Property Developed with University Resources - All Covered Individuals are encouraged to disclose promptly all Inventions and Copyrightable Works (except Exempted Scholarly Works) that (i) are developed with significant use of University resources or (ii) are the same as, directly related to, or substantially similar to a research project in which that faculty member is engaged at the University (see Section III.B.1. above).
-Although the disclosure of such Inventions and Copyrightable Works is generally voluntary, if the Covered Individual intends to commercialize such Intellectual Property, disclosure is required reasonably before the Covered Individual takes any action to commercialize such Intellectual Property.
+The treatment of different categories of Intellectual Property is set forth below. - a.
+Intellectual Property Developed with University Resources or Closely Resembling a Specific University Research Project - All Covered Individuals are encouraged to disclose promptly all Inventions and Copyrightable Works (except Exempted Scholarly Works) that (i) are developed with significant use of University resources or (ii) closely resemble a specific research project in which that faculty member is engaged at the University (see Section III.B.1. above).
+Although the disclosure of such Inventions and Copyrightable Works is voluntary, if the Covered Individual intends to commercialize such Intellectual Property, disclosure is required reasonably before the Covered Individual takes any action to commercialize such Intellectual Property.
 Examples of commercial actions include, without limitation, seeking patent or copyright protection, commencing discussions with potential investors or licensees, or transferring the Intellectual Property to a third party.